Belgrade Lakes: Long Pond

 The northern basin of Long Pond in Rome is of similar depth as Great Pond, but the basin forming the western boundary of Belgrade and eastern boundary of Mount Vernon south of the narrows is fifty percent deeper with cooler deep waters.
 There is a public boat launch area at the south end of the narrows.
 Tributaries Whittier Brook and Beaver Brook drain Whittier Pond, Beaver Pond, Watson Pond, Round Pond, Kidder Pond, and McIntire Pond into the northern basin of Long Pond.
 Stony Brook and Ingham Stream drain Moose Pond and Ingham Pond into the southern basin.
 Smaller tributaries like Graveyard Brook and Sandy Cove Stream drain the eastern shores of the southern basin.
 The south end of Long Pond overflows through Belgrade Stream and Wings Mills Dam, reaching the south end of Messalonskee Lake after flowing 9 mi eastward.

 Messalonskee Lake

 Messalonskee Lake is the deepest at 113 ft, and second largest of the Belgrade Lakes with similar cold water habitat to the south basin of Long Pond.
 The north end of Messalonskee Lake overflows through Messalonskee Stream 10 mi to the Kennebec River.

 Smaller ponds

-The 486 acre McGrath Pond and 562 acre Salmon Pond overflow into the east side of Great Pond.
+The 486 acre McGrath Pond and 562 acre Salmon Lake overflow into the east side of Great Pond.
 They have extensive shoreline development and are sometimes called the sixth and seventh Belgrade Lakes.